facebook/infer/_docs/03-checker-bug-types.md

 ### Fixing Lock Consistency Violation reports

-- Mark one of the offending public methods as private, if possible.
-This may silence the warning, since Infer looks for a pair of non-private methods.
-Of course, this will not always be possible.
 - Avoid the offending access (most often the read).
-Again, this may not be possible.
+Of course, this may not be possible.
-- Use synchronization to protect the read, by using the lock protecting the corresponding write.
+- Use synchronization to protect the read, by using the same lock protecting the corresponding write.
+- (Objective C specific) If the method doing the read is not exported *and* the lock protecting the write is always held when the method doing the read is called, then consider making it private (by prefixing its name with an underscore).
+This should silence the warning, since Infer looks for a pair of non-private methods.

 <a name="MEMORY_LEAK"></a>